 Excluding a network source from service area polygons does not prevent those sources from being traversed.
 Excluding sources from service area polygons only influences the polygon shape of the service areas.
 To prevent traversal of a given network source, you must create an appropriate restriction when defining your network dataset.

-This parameter is not available when the output geometry types do not include polygons, there are less than two edge sources in the network, the network data source is an ArcGIS Online service, or the network data source is a service on a version of Portal for ArcGIS which does not support excluding sources.
+This parameter is not available when the output geometry types do not include polygons, there are fewer than two edge sources in the network, the network data source is an ArcGIS Online service, or the network data source is a service on a version of Portal for ArcGIS that does not support excluding sources.

 Polygon Trim Distance controls how close service area polygons should be from the reached network edges.
 The trim distance refers to the distance from the road the service area polygon should extend when no other reachable roads are nearby, similar to a line buffer size.
 It roughly models how far back from the road centerlines is considered reachable from the road.
 This is useful if the network is very sparse and you don't want the service area to cover large areas where there are no features.

 The parameter includes a value and units for the distance.
 The default value is 100 meters.
-This parameter is disabled if:
+This parameter is disabled in the following situations:

-- The Output Shape Types is set to Lines.
+- The Output Shape Types parameter is set to Lines.

-- The Polygon Detail Level is set to Generalized.
+- The Polygon Detail Level parameter is set to Generalized.